| |

 You cannot just flip a switch.
 Most organizations fail here — not because the model is wrong, but because they try to retrofit governance without refactoring ownership.

-- Re-Scope Subscriptions: Move away from “Department” subscriptions (HR, Finance) and toward Workload Trust Boundary subscriptions (Payment Processor, Web Front End).
+2. Re-Scope Subscriptions: Move away from “Department” subscriptions (HR, Finance) and toward Workload Trust Boundary subscriptions (Payment Processor, Web Front End).

-Contributorfrom the subscription root.
-Replace it with Modern Infrastructure & IaC service principals and scoped custom roles for workload teams. - Isolate Networks: Enforce kernel/user plane separation by locking down VNet peerings, Route tables, and DNS/firewall paths.
+3. Replace Root RBAC: Strip Contributor from the subscription root.
+Replace it with Modern Infrastructure & IaC service principals and scoped custom roles for workload teams.

-Compliance & the “Click-Ops” Trap
+Compliance & the Click-Ops Trap

-Regulated readers will ask: “Does this work for HIPAA, PCI, or FedRAMP?”
+Regulated readers will ask: does this work for HIPAA, PCI, or FedRAMP?

 Yes — and it works better.